DeaDHackS/SQLSploit/README.md

 Discord: Ghosty #4028

 # Incoming Updates/Features!
-If the tool gets popular and a lot of people want an update i will update the script.
+If the tool gets popular and if people wants an update i will update the script.
 Make it support SQLninja and SQLsus!
 So if you wanna to make it real, SPREAD THE WORD!
 Go and talk about this tool!
 I worked really hard on this tool!
 So go ahead!
 Thanks if you do!

 So incoming features in version 1.5.6:

 Add SQLninja Tool

 Add SQLsus Tool

 More anonyming options / User Agent Changer / IP Changer via Third-party scripts.

-Info Gathering / Checking DB User / Check If User Is SA(Sql Admin) And much more!
+Info Gathering / Checking DB User / Check If User Is SA(Sql Admin)

+And much more!